-2.6 Code: starting xv6 and the first process
+2.6 Code: starting xv6, the first process and system call

 To make xv6 more concrete, we'll outline how the kernel starts and runs the first process.
 The subsequent chapters will describe the mechanisms that show up in this overview in more detail.